-The long distance telecommunications industry is intensely competitive and is significantly influenced by the marketing and pricing decisions of the $\ensuremath{\mathsf{L}}$ larger industry participants.
+The long distance telecommunications industry is intensely competitive and is significantly influenced by the marketing and pricing decisions of the larger industry participants.
 In most countries, the industry has relatively limited barriers to entry with numerous entities competing for the same customers.
 Customers frequently change long distance providers in response to the offering of lower rates or promotional incentives by competitors.
 Generally, the Company's customers can switch carriers at any time.
 The Company believes that competition in all of its markets is likely to increase and that competition in non-United States markets is likely to become more similar to competition in the United States market over time as such non-United States markets continue to experience deregulatory influences.
-This increase in competition could adversely affect net revenue per minute and gross margin as a percentage of net revenue.
 In each of its Targeted Regions, the Company competes primarily on the basis of price (particularly with respect to its sales to other carriers), and also on the basis of customer service and its ability to provide a variety of telecommunications products and services.
-Prices for long-distance calls in several of the markets in which the Company competes have declined in recent years and are likely to continue to decrease.
 There can be no assurance that the Company will be able to compete successfully in the future.

 Many of the Company's competitors are significantly larger, have substantially greater financial, technical and marketing resources and larger networks than the Company and a broader portfolio of services, control transmission lines and have strong name recognition and loyalty, as well as long-standing relationships with the Company's target customers.
 In addition, many of the Company's competitors enjoy economies of scale that can result in a lower cost structure for transmission and related costs, which could cause significant pricing pressures within the industry.
 Several long distance carriers in the United States have recently introduced pricing strategies that provide for fixed, low rates for calls within the United States.
 Such a strategy, if widely adopted, could have an adverse effect on the Company's results of operations and financial condition if increases in telecommunications usage do not result or are insufficient to offset the effects of such price decreases.
 The Company's competitors include, among others, AT&T, MCI, Sprint, WorldCom, Frontier and LCI in the United States; Telstra, Optus and AAPT in Australia; and British Telecom, Mercury, AT&T, WorldCom, Sprint and ACC in the United Kingdom.
 The Company also competes with numerous other long distance providers, some of which focus their efforts on the same customers targeted by the Company.
 In addition to these competitors, recent and pending deregulation in various countries may encourage new entrants.
 For example, as a result of the recently enacted Telecommunications Act of 1996 (the "1996 Telecommunications Act") in the United States, once certain conditions are met, Regional Bell Operating Companies ("RBOCs") will be allowed to enter the domestic long distance market, AT&T, MCI and other long distance carriers will be allowed to enter the local telephone services market, and any entity (including cable television companies and utilities) will be allowed to enter both the local service and long distance telecommunications markets.
 Increased competition in the United States as a result of the foregoing, and other competitive developments, including entry by Internet service providers into the long-distance market, could have an adverse effect on the Company's business, results of operations and financial condition.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Business-Competition" and "Business-Government Regulation."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Business--Competition" and "Business--Government Regulation."